DrVicki/git_github_training/README.md

 Git and GitHub are essential tools for modern software development.
 Here's why they're crucial for tech students:

-1. Version Control: Git allows you to track changes in your code over time.
+1. **Version Control**: Git allows you to track changes in your code over time.
 This is invaluable for:
    - Recovering previous versions if something goes wrong
    - Collaborating with others without overwriting each other's work
    - Experimenting with new features without risking the main codebase

-2. Portfolio Building: GitHub serves as a showcase for your projects, acting as a "code resume" for potential employers.
+2. **Portfolio Building**: GitHub serves as a showcase for your projects, acting as a "code resume" for potential employers.

-3. Collaboration: GitHub facilitates teamwork, a critical skill in the tech industry.
+3. **Collaboration**: GitHub facilitates teamwork, a critical skill in the tech industry.
 It allows multiple developers to work on the same project simultaneously.

-4. Industry Standard: Nearly all tech companies use Git and GitHub or similar tools.
+4. **Industry Standard**: Nearly all tech companies use Git and GitHub or similar tools.
 Familiarity with these tools is often a job requirement.

-5. Open Source Contribution: GitHub is the hub of open-source development, allowing you to contribute to real-world projects and build your reputation in the tech community.
+5. **Open Source Contribution**: GitHub is the hub of open-source development, allowing you to contribute to real-world projects and build your reputation in the tech community.

-6. Continuous Integration/Continuous Deployment (CI/CD): Many modern development practices rely on Git for automating testing and deployment processes.
+6. **Continuous Integration/Continuous Deployment (CI/CD)**: Many modern development practices rely on Git for automating testing and deployment processes.

 By mastering Git and GitHub, you're not just learning tools; you're adopting professional workflows that will serve you throughout your tech career.